Vinylcyclopropane rearrangement: Methodology development

 Arguably the biggest drawback of the vinylcyclopropane rearrangement as a synthetic method is its intrinsically high activation barrier resulting in very high reaction temperatures (500-600 °C).
 Not only do these high temperatures allow side reactions with similar activation energies, such as homodienyl-[1,5]-hydrogen shifts, to occur but also do they significantly limit the functional groups tolerated in the substrates.
 It was well recognized by the chemical community that in order for this reaction to become a useful synthetic method, hopefully applicable in complex natural product settings at some point, some reaction development had to be done.

-Some of the earliest attempts to improve the vinylcyclopropane rearrangement as a synthetic method came from the Corey group in 1972.
-They found that the reaction temperature could be lowered drastically when the cyclopropane ring contained a dithiane group.
+It was found that the reaction temperature could be lowered drastically when the cyclopropane ring contained a dithiane group.
 Even though the dithiane-substituted vinylcyclopropane substrates required two synthetic steps starting from the corresponding 1,3-dienes the method proved itself successful for the synthesis of a variety of substituted cyclopentenes.
 The immediate rearrangement products could be easily converted to the corresponding cyclopentenones.

-Only a year later Simpson and co-workers demonstrated that also simple methoxy-substituted vinylcyclopropanes show significantly faster reaction rates allowing the rearrangement to take place at 220 °C.
+Methoxy-substituted vinylcyclopropanes show significantly faster reaction rates allowing the rearrangement to take place at 220 °C.

-A big improvement came in the mid-1970s from Barry M. Trost's group.
 It was found that siloxyvinylcyclopropanes as well as the analogous sulfinylvinylcyclopropanes could be used as substrates to build annulated cyclopentene structures.
 Albeit these reactions still required reaction temperatures above 300 °C they were able to make useful products arising from the annulation of cyclopentene to a present ring system.

-Paquette demonstrated that vinylcyclopropane rearrangements can also be mediated photochemically.
+Vinylcyclopropane rearrangements can also be mediated photochemically.
 In a particularly intriguing example he was able to show that vinylcyclopropanes embedded within a cyclooctane core can be converted to the corresponding [5-5]-fused ring systems.